ashleydavis/highstock-yahoo-demo/README.md

 ## Introduction

-This post accompanies and explains my demonstration of [Highstock charts](http://www.highcharts.com/products/highstock).
+This post accompanies and explains my demonstration of [Highstock charts](http://www.highcharts.com/products/highstock) using data from Yahoo's financial API.
 It is aimed at developers interested in processing and visualisation of financial data.
 You should have at least a basic knowledge of [JavasScript](https://en.wikipedia.org/wiki/JavaScript) and [jQuery](https://en.wikipedia.org/wiki/JQuery).
-Most of the useful information you'll find by studying the accompanying example code, here I'll just give a brief overview of the technology and how it fits together.
+Most of the useful information you'll find by studying the accompanying example code, in this post I'll give a brief overview of the technology and how it fits together.

 This post introduces the open-source [Data-Forge](https://github.com/Real-Serious-Games/data-forge-js) library which is a prototype and a work in progress.
 I am the main developer of Data-Forge and I want to bring attention to it and elicit feedback.

 I also want to promote Highstock and the Yahoo financial API.
 I have nothing to do with either of these, I am promoting them purely as an enthusiastic user.
-I have found them both to be mature and stable and very very useful.
+I have found them both to be mature and stable and extremely useful.

 The associated example code shows how to use Data-Forge (and various plugins) in the browser.
-With small variations all the code also works under Node.js as well.
+With small variations all the Data-Forge and Yahoo code works under Node.js as well.
+Highstock is made for the browser and doesn't work (at least not easily) under Node.js.

 The [live demo](http://codecapers.github.io/highstock-yahoo-demo/) is published directly from the GitHub repo using [Github Pages](https://pages.github.com/).

 This example demonstrates the following:

 - [Asynchronous](https://en.wikipedia.org/wiki/Ajax_(programming)) loading of [OHLC data](https://en.wikipedia.org/wiki/Open-high-low-close_chart) into a Highstock [candlestick chart](https://en.wikipedia.org/wiki/Candlestick_chart).
-- A [simple moving average (SMA)](https://en.wikipedia.org/wiki/Moving_average#Simple_moving_average) is generated and displayed over the [OHLC data](https://en.wikipedia.org/wiki/Open-high-low-close_chart).
+- A [simple moving average (SMA)](https://en.wikipedia.org/wiki/Moving_average#Simple_moving_average) is generated and overlaid on the [OHLC data](https://en.wikipedia.org/wiki/Open-high-low-close_chart).
 - [Trading volume](https://en.wikipedia.org/wiki/Volume_(finance)) is displayed below the main stock price chart.
-- Variables can be edited (company, SMA period, time interval, todo: am I going to add agregation?) and the chart is regenerated.
+- Variables can be edited (company, SMA period, time interval) and the chart is regenerated.
-- The time interval (daily, weekly or monthly) is changeable (this demonstrates aggregation of the data by time). todo: Am I going to add this?
 - The chart resizes to fit the web page.

 ## Getting the code

-A zip of the code is attached to the code project article (todo, link to article).
+A zip of the code is attached to the Code Project article (todo, link to article).

-To stay up-to-date I recommend you clone or fork [the GitHub repo](https://github.com/codecapers/highstock-yahoo-demo).
+To stay up-to-date I recommend that you clone or fork [the GitHub repo](https://github.com/codecapers/highstock-yahoo-demo).
 You can also [download an up-to-date zip of the code](https://github.com/codecapers/highstock-yahoo-demo/archive/gh-pages.zip) from GitHub.

+To run the code locally you need a local copy of the code.
+Then run a web server in that directory.
+I recommend installing [Node.js](https://nodejs.org/en/) and [http-server](https://www.npmjs.com/package/http-server).
+Once you have these both installed (which isn't difficult, at least on Windows), running a web server is as simple as:

+	cd highstock-yahoo-demo
+	http-server

+You can now put [http://localhost:8080](http://localhost:8080) in your browser to see it running.

 ## Screenshot